ibm-messaging/mq-mqi-python/README.md

 [CHANGELOG](CHANGELOG.md).

 ### Not implemented
-There are some features of the C MQI that are rarely, if-ever, used by applications and which have not been implemented:
+There are some features of the C MQI that are rarely, if-ever, used by applications.
+These have not been implemented and are not likely to ever be:
 * Distribution Lists (MQDH).
 Use publish/subscribe instead.
 * Reference Messages (MQRMH)
 * Authinfo strucures for client CRL checking (MQAIR).
 Using a CCDT can be an alternative.

+More likely to be implemented if someone really needed it:
+* MQOPEN for Process or Namelist objects and hence to MQINQ their properties

 Anything to do with exits, including data conversion exits, is also excluded.
 These need to be written in C.